colinkeenan/rentap.js/README.md

     }
     Start -FilePath "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" -ArgumentList "--profile-directory=Default --app-id=onobjhkphejolhnnbkgckmkjhpoelkgh"
     ```
-  My Windows computer is slow, so I added a sleep 4.
+  My Windows computer is slow, so I added a `sleep 4`.
 This line may not be necessary, or 4 may be too long or too short - experiment.

 7. Create `~\rentap-server.ps1` with the following code in it:

     ```ps1